PGR Wellbeing and Support

 PGR Wellbeing Resource List - This Resource List provides signposting to easy-to-digest resources to support those facing PGR-specific challenges to their wellbeing.

-Online group coaching for PGRs - The University Graduate School offers group coaching sessions twice a week, delivered by The PhD Life Coach Dr Vikki Burns, to help you develop effective coping strategies to deal with issues likes coping with uncertainty about the future, managing the inner critic or procrastination.
+Online group coaching for PGRs - The University Graduate School offers group coaching sessions twice a week, delivered by The PhD Life Coach Dr Vikki Wright, to help you develop effective coping strategies to deal with issues likes coping with uncertainty about the future, managing the inner critic or procrastination.

 University Graduate School events calendar - engaging with the PGR community enables peer support and helps with overcoming feelings of isolation.